teledyne-e2v/gst-multifocus/README.md

 The principle of multifocus is to change focus at regular intervals, it can be used for example to decode barcodes located on different focal planes or also to reconstruct a clear image at all planes.

 It require **OPTIMOM 2M** driver installed on the system.

+This plugin has been developed for Jetson nano and IMX8M mini.

+Tested only on Jetpack 4.6(Jetson nano) and Yocto Dunfell(IMX8M mini), driver versions tested : 0.4 - 0.7 (driver version shouldn't matter)

 # Dependencies